Selecting the appropriate charitable vehicle

 To help design a philanthropy strategy for the whole family, the team:

-- Presented an educational overview of the operational, governance and grantmaking requirements of a family foundation as compared to a donor-advised fund;
+- Presented an educational overview of the operational, governance and grantmaking requirements of a family foundation as compared to a donor-advised fund; Please keep in mind, contributions to DAFs are irrevocable.

 - Facilitated a discussion about how different giving vehicles may help each family member pursue their own philanthropic vision;